alchemistry/alchemlyb/joss_paper/paper.md

 *Alchemlyb* is a dedicated open-source software package tailored for the analysis of alchemical free energy calculations, an integral part of computational chemistry and biology, most notably in the field of drug discovery.
 The software spans a wide range of functions, starting with the extraction of raw data from molecular dynamics (MD) engines, moving on to data preprocessing tasks such as decorrelation of time series, using various estimators to derive free energy estimates from simulation samples, and finally providing quality analysis tools for data convergence checking.

 A distinctive attribute of *alchemlyb* is its streamlined, end-to-end analysis workflow.
-This user-friendly workflow facilitates navigation through the entire analysis pipeline, from the initial data input stage to the final result derivation, enabling researchers from diverse scientific backgrounds, and not solely computational chemistry specialists, to utilize alchemlyb effectively.
+This user-friendly workflow facilitates navigation through the entire analysis pipeline, from the initial data input stage to the final result derivation.
+This attribute enhances accessibility, enabling researchers from diverse scientific backgrounds, and not solely computational chemistry specialists, to utilize alchemlyb effectively.

 # Statement of need